UBC-MDS/fixml/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License
-test_creation is licensed under the MIT License.

-## Contributors
-John Shiu
-Orix Au Yeung
-Tony Shum
-Yingzi Jin
+`test_creation` was created by John Shiu, Orix Au Yeung, Tony Shum, and Yingzi Jin.
+It is licensed under the terms of the MIT license for software code.
+Reports and instructional materials are licensed under the terms of the CC-BY 4.0 license.

 ## Credits